 - (1) We will pay our dealer manager a distribution fee with respect to our outstanding Class S shares equal to 0.85% per annum of the aggregate NAV of our outstanding Class S shares.
 The numbers presented reflect that distribution fees are paid over a number of years, and as a result, will cumulatively increase above 0.85% over time.
 Our dealer manager will reallow (pay) all or a portion of the distribution fee to participating broker-dealers and servicing broker-dealers for ongoing stockholder services performed by such broker-dealers. - (2) Wholesale expenses consist primarily of (a) actual costs incurred for fees to attend retail seminars sponsored by participating broker-dealers, (b) amounts used to reimburse participating broker-dealers for the actual costs incurred by registered representatives for travel, meals and lodging in connection with attending bona fide training and education meetings, (c) commissions and non-transaction based compensation paid to registered persons associated with the dealer manager in connection with the wholesaling of our offering and (d) expense reimbursements for actual costs incurred by employees of the dealer manager in the performance of wholesaling activities.
 We will reimburse the dealer manager or its affiliates for the expenses set forth in (a), (b) and (d) above, in each case, to the extent permissible under applicable FINRA rules.
-In addition, our dealer manager does not reallow to participating broker dealers, however, to the extent such expenses exceed the portion of the distribution fees that, our dealer manager does not reallow to participating broker dealers, our advisor will reimburse our dealer manager for such expenses without reimbursement from us, in each case, to the extent permissible under applicable FINRA rules.
+In addition, our dealer manager expects to pay for the expenses set forth in (c) above using the portion of the distribution fees that our dealer manager does not reallow to participating broker dealers, however, to the extent such expenses exceed the portion of the distribution fees that, our dealer manager does not reallow to participating broker dealers, our advisor will reimburse our dealer manager for such expenses without reimbursement from us, in each case, to the extent permissible under applicable FINRA rules.